ZJU-DAI/DAI-Documents/README.md

-# Documents for CV group
+# Documents for DAI group

 This repo stores the paper, slides and notes by our group members.